 Read on to see why having a PR pro in your corner is more important than ever.

 They’ve mastered the pivot.
-From building relationships with veteran journalists to befriending trending influencers, PR pros are nimble and can easily change course as messaging channels shift.
+From building relationships with veteran journalists to befriending trending influencers, PR pros are agile and can easily change course as messaging channels shift.
+They can help your company craft a message that provides value to or helps solve your audience’s problem to ensure maximum exposure and retention.
 Additionally, whether your company needs to spread the word about a new product launch or do quick damage control, they can take the lead on navigating how and where you will best communicate with your market.
 Currently, PR pros are tasked with eking out space in media and messaging channels dominated by COVID news, so creativity is vital.
-They can help your company craft a message that provides value to or helps solve the problem of your audience to ensure maximum exposure and retention.

 They’re proactive.
+As we’ve all learned this year, catastrophe can strike anytime.
 Without a PR strategy in place, your company remains in a reactive state.
-Basically, you’re waiting by the phone for someone to decide to mention you––ahem, good luck––and you’re unprepared with on-target messaging should your company or industry be cast in a negative light.
-As we’ve all learned this year, catastrophe can strike at any time.
-Do you have creative thinkers in place that can seize control of your company message if it’s under attack?
-Someone whose longstanding relationships with media and influencers could secure you coveted editorial space when your brand needs it most?
+You’re waiting by the phone for someone to decide to mention you––ahem, good luck––and you’re unprepared with on-target messaging should your company or industry be cast in a negative light.
+Do you have creative thinkers that can seize control of your company message if it’s under attack?
+Someone whose longstanding relationships with media and influencers could secure your coveted editorial space when your brand needs it most?
 Perhaps most importantly, have you built enough credibility with your customers by way of proactive publicity that your company can survive an impending storm?
-If you answered no to any of these questions, your business is vulnerable.
+Your business is vulnerable if you answer no to any of these questions.